dongjin-seo2020/1DFreeFormDQN/README.md

 Design code of 1D free-from deflector metasurface based on Reinforcement Learning

-The codes and structures are provided for the following paper: [Structural Optimization of 1D Freeform Metagrating Deflector via Deep Reinforcement Learning][paper link]
+The codes and structures are provided following the paper: [Structural Optimization of 1D Freeform Metagrating Deflector via Deep Reinforcement Learning][paper link]